johnsonjh/dps8m-proxy/README.md

-[C-Kermit](https://www.kermitproject.org/) (*yes, it has it’s own [programming language](https://www.kermitproject.org/ckututor.html)*) and ≅2,000 lines of [ksh93](https://github.com/ksh93/ksh) (along with a small amount of Perl 5).
+[C-Kermit](https://www.kermitproject.org/) (*yes, it has it’s own [programming language](https://www.kermitproject.org/ckututor.html)*) and ≅2,000 lines of [ksh93](https://github.com/ksh93/ksh) (along with a small amount of Perl 5), excluding some optional components.

 This new implementation replaces the original multi-process architecture with lightweight *Goroutines*, and achieves improved